FC 27 CHEMISTRY STYLES

 3. Guardian

-Full-backs require pace, solid defensive stats, and the ability to support attacks.
-Shadow is a popular choice because it increases both defense and pace.
-Powerhouse benefits full-backs who contribute to crossing and long passes, while Guardian works well for improving dribbling and control in tight areas.
+Full-backs require pace, solid defensive attributes, and the ability to support attacks.
+Shadow is a popular choice because it significantly improves both pace and defending.
+Powerhouse benefits full-backs who contribute to build-up play, crossing, and long passes while also strengthening their defending.
+Guardian works well for players who need better defending, dribbling, and control in tight areas.

 Defensive Midfielders